 The hunt for blood is one of the defining factors of a vampire's existence.
 When first Embraced, many Kindred try to limit their feeding to beasts, hoping thus to preserve their swiftly fading Humanity.
 Most quickly find this mode of existence unsatisfactory, and soon use nothing but humans for their vessels.
-Those Kindred who master the power of Animal Succulence, however, find animal vitæ to be exceptionally nourishing. time to attain Level Six in any Discipline, if you ever do.
-Note that high levels of the physical Disciplines (Celerity, Fortitude and Potence) do not impart particular new benefits.
-Ten automatic successes added to one's Strength rolls is easily benefit enough.
+Those Kindred who master the power of Animal Succulence, however, find animal vitae to be exceptionally nourishing.